SlashD9/the-monkees-app/README.md

 ## Design

 The Main design was done in Balsamiq Mockups.
-I used a simple yet elegant framework, bootstrap for my project as it is a great tool for pre-configured css layouts.
+I used a simple yet elegant framework for my project, bootstrap.
+This is a great tool for pre-configured css layouts.
 This allows me to configure the app as I did in my Mockup Templates.

 ## Additions to Angular CLI